 Writing optimized production code always helps, and its lower execution time can reduce Lambda costs.
 You can, for instance, record and analyze the Duration metric in CloudWatch for slow execution times.

 For some applications, EC2 spot instances may be cheaper and more effective than Lambda functions.
 This is especially true for an application architecture in which the traffic is predictable and sustained, making a reliable EC2 spot instance a more suitable alternative.

 AWS Lambda and serverless functions have had a tremendous impact on the efficient execution of software, data, and machine learning applications in the cloud.
 Lambda can help you achieve savings on your engineering costs, but it’s possible to reduce your costs even more by optimizing the configuration of your applications and fine-tuning your resources.

 Doing this work manually can require careful logging and monitoring of your application in production settings.
 Instead, you can use tools to automate and dynamically adjust Lambda function settings to reduce costs in a more cost- and time-efficient manner.
 One of those tools is CloudForecast, which can manage and optimize the cost of using AWS services like Lambda.

 CloudForecast provides an out-of-the-box solution for engineering teams to monitor their monthly budget and move toward a more responsible use of Lambda functions.
-Its detailed reports suggest ways to reduce AWS costs, and it can also provide reports for your finance and accounting teams.
+Its detailed reports suggest ways to reduce AWS Lambda pricing, and it can also provide reports for your finance and accounting teams.

-To learn more about how CloudForecast can help with your AWS Lambda costs, check its official blog
+To learn more about how CloudForecast can help with your AWS Lambda pricing, check its official blog